kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 ![All Together 1st UI Iteration](/assets/allt_1_it.png)

 My initial UI captured the gist of what I wanted to go for (simple and fun, with actionable items and overview), but it still needed some work.

-Before attempting to spend tons of hours on making it pixel perfect, I went and tested it out on users.
-In doing so, I was able to prioritize and tackle the most problematic areas in the design:
+Before attempting to spend tons of hours on making it pixel perfect, I went and tested it out on 3 users and got some feedback.

-- ..my brain feels a little overloaded with information because it all looks like one block of text.
+> ...my brain feels a little overloaded with information because it all looks like one block of text.
-- Some of the actions and certain information seem more important than others but are not organized that way in the app
+> Some of the actions and certain information seem more important than others but are not organized that way in the app

+In doing this, I was able to prioritize and tackle the most problematic areas in the design, which were:

+1. Possibly too much information presented
+2. Prioritization of tasks

 # Final Iteration (For Now)
-After multiple iterations, my final design came about from scaling back color the color, simplifying flows, create more room and whitespace for the design to breathe, and thinking about clever ways to display complex information.
+After multiple iterations, my final design came about from

+1. Strengthening the visual heirarchy, scaling back color
+2. Simplifying flows
+3. Creating more whitespace for the design to breathe.

+Hereafter, I am thinking about more clever ways to display complex and lengthy information and improving the visual design.

 ![All Together Final Screens](/assets/allt_screens.png)